valancej/documentation/_pro/builds-and-configuration/image-registries.md

 	codeship/dockercfg-generator /opt/data/dockercfg
 ```

-**Note** that the `DOCKER_REGISTRY` endpoint can be changed to reference a registry other than Dockerhub, such as Quay.io.
+**Note** that the `DOCKER_REGISTRY` endpoint can be changed to reference a registry other than Dockerhub, such as Quay.io, as long as the registry authenticates with the `docker  login` command.

 ### Generating Credentials With A Service